ryanlinjui/darkchess-robot/arm/firmware/README.md

 - **Server:** Set the IP address and port.
 - **WiFi:** Configure the SSID and password.

-> Note: The ESP8266 supports only 2.4 GHz WiFi networks.
+> Note: ESP8266 supports only 2.4 GHz WiFi networks.

 # Flashing Firmware
 ### Boards and FBQN